 Agency submits that it conducted the RIF in accordance with D.C.
 Official Code by affording Employee one round of lateral competition and thirty (30) days written notice prior to the effective date of the RIF.
 Additionally, in its Consent Motion to Dismiss, Agency notes that following the RIF, Employee was reinstated to her previous position with Agency and was offered back pay.
 Agency explains that Employee currently works at Agency, and since Employee has been granted all of the relief that she was seeking through the instant appeal, this matter should be dismissed with prejudice as moot.
-12

-In this matter, Agency has submitted documentary evidence in support of its assertion that Employee was reinstated on April 9, 2012, and offered back pay from September 30, 2011, to April 9, 2012.
-In a letter dated March 20, 2012, Employee was informed that the RIF which was effective September 30, 2011, was cancelled and Employee was to return to work effective April 9, 2012.
+In this matter, Agency has submitted documentary evidence in support of its assertion that Employee was reinstated and offered back pay.
 Moreover, apart from the Petition for Appeal, Employee has since failed to submit any documentary evidence to prove that she still has a legally cognizable interest in the outcome of this matter.
-Accordingly, I conclude that this matter is moot because there is no other available remedy that Employee has not already received.
+Accordingly, I conclude that this matter is most because there is no other available remedy that Employee has not already received.

 Additionally, OEA Rule 621.1 grants an Administrative Judge ("AJ") the authority to impose sanctions upon the parties as necessary to serve the ends of justice.
-The AJ "in the exercise of sound discretion may dismiss the action or rule for the appellant" if a party fails to
+The AJ "in the exercise of sound discretion may dismiss the action or rule for the appellant" if a party fails to take reasonable steps to prosecute or defend an appeal.
+Failure of a party to prosecute or defend an appeal includes, but is not limited to, a failure to: